 Listen up!
 Listen up!
-Podcasts and everything audio-related have gotten significantly more popular.
+Chinese Podcasts and everything audio-related have gotten significantly more popular.

-The proliferation of podcasts can certainly say something about today’s society in which people have increasingly less and less time for reading and hobbies.
+The growth of podcasts can certainly say something about today’s society in which people have increasingly less and less time for reading and hobbies.

 But, having said all of that, we cannot ignore that podcasts are a convenient (or should we say 方便) and fun way of learning new things.